 “At every turn, James’ prose is crisp, observant and carefully controlled…

-James projects a deep emotional intelligence.”Kirkus Reviews
+James projects a deep emotional intelligence.”Kirkus Reviews (starred review)

 “Although most of the characters in these nine immaculately crafted short stories share a common native land—Kerala in southern India—their range of emotions is brilliantly diverse...